sustainableui/sui-headless-react/README.md

 # SUI Headless for React

-This library provides primitives for building carbon aware UIs to your React application.
+Library providing set of base primitives for building carbon aware UIs to your React application.

 ## Installation